-Accounts receivable are classified as loans and receivables.
+Accounts receivable and notes receivable are classified as loans and receivables.

-iii.
-The Corporation currently has no financial assets classified as held to maturity or available-forsale.
+- iii.
+The Corporation currently has no financial assets classified as held to maturity or available-forsale. - iv.

-iv.
 Other financial liabilities

 All financial liabilities are carried at amortized cost using the effective interest method, except for financial liabilities at FVTPL.
 Transaction costs are included in the initial carrying amount.